-Guidelines for essential life support prepared by the Resuscitation Council set out the sequences of resuscitation.
-This proves an action plan for the initial assessment and management of a lifeless casualty.
+Guidelines for basic life support prepared by the Resuscitation Council set out the sequences of resuscitation.
+This proves an action plan for the initial assessment and management of an apparently lifeless casualty.
 All divers in the UK sector of the North Sea are required to be proficient in the delivery of CPR.

-As help from external assistance is not possible during the early stages of a bell rescue and resuscitation, the rescue diver must be proficient in both.
+As there is no possibility of any help from, or external assistance during, the early stages of a bell rescue and resuscitation, the rescue diver must be proficient in his delivery of both.

-Procedures have to be clear, as a fatality will result in the rescue divers feeling that it was their fault, leading to increased mental issues, blame and guilt.
+Procedures have to be clear as a fatality will result in the rescue divers feeling that it was their fault, leading to increased mental issues, blame and guilt.
 It might not only be a fatality in the bell; the other divers' lives could also be ruined.